scrodrig/react-pokedex/README.md

+> [!NOTE]
+> Use legacy dependencies to run, it should work now woth node 18

 This project is react pokedex using TS
 ### `$ yarn install`
 Install all the necessary dependencies for run the project.